How to build a RIA?

 The application can use Web services, on the site of the application or coming from third sites and which achieve processing to provide specific information.

-To this Web environment must be added a framework for the client side: the virtual machine Java, .NET, etc.
+To the Web environment could be added a framework for the client side: the virtual machine Java, .NET, etc. Or HTML 5 may be used.

 The HTML 5 standard, is designed for Web applications.